Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * Tested Changing the deletion password.
     * Attempted to change the password by entering the correct current password.
-    * Entered a new password that didnt match confirm password
+    * Entered a new password that didn't match confirm password
 * :clipboard: RESULT:
     * General incorrect password message was displayed.
     * Password did not change.